Warplanes hit targets in Gaza as Israel resumes offensive, warning of attacks to come in south

 In Hamad City, a Qatari-funded housing development near the city, a strike hit an apartment in a multi-story residential building, while other parts of the building appeared largely intact.

-Elsewhere, a strike hit a home near Gaza City in the north, and in the refugee camp of Maghazi, near the Gaza's center, rescuers clawed through the rubble of a large building hit by warplanes.
+Elsewhere, a strike hit a home near Gaza City in the north, and in the refugee camp of Maghazi, near the center of the Gaza Strip, rescuers clawed through the rubble of a large building hit by warplanes.
 A foot stuck out of the tangle of concrete and wiring.

 Israel has said it is targeting Hamas operatives and blames civilian casualties on Hamas, accusing the militants of operating in residential neighborhoods.
 Since the war erupted Oct.
 7, in response to a deadly Hamas attack on southern Israel, many of those killed in Israeli bombardments have been women and children.